mackelab/python-intro/README.md

 For the most pain-free installation, go with the Anaconda distribution.
 The installation instructions are here: [https://docs.continuum.io/anaconda/install-macos.html](https://docs.continuum.io/anaconda/install-macos.html).

-You can also install through homebrew, if you need the most recent versions.
+You can also install through [Homebrew](https://www.scipy.org/install.html#homebrew), if you need the most recent versions.

 ### Instructions for Windows